Bridgetek/pico-brteve/c/pico_Spaced_Invaders_Demo/README.md

 A screenshot can be taken by defining the ENABLE_SCREENSHOT macro.
 To enable 'action' screenshots it it implemented that every 100 times the fire button is pressed it will take a screenshot.

 The screenshot sends the data from the screen to the stdio port as a binary stream.
 The game will pause for up-to a minute to allow the data to be sent.
 It can be captured with a terminal emulator.
 The data is in the format ARGB4 and is bookended by the string "ARGB start\n" and "ARGB end\n".
-This muse be stripped before use.
+This must be stripped before use.

 To convert the screenshot from the ARGB4 format to JPG the following command can be used within Imagemagick to make the conversion:
 ```